website design software

 Suspension of Acceptance of Manuscripts for Publication

-In order to be fair to authors whose work has already been accepted for publication, as well as those wanting their work to appear in future issues, we are suspending acceptance of manuscripts for publication until further notice.
+In order to be fair to authors whose work has already been accepted for publication, as well as those waiting for their work to appear in future issues, we are suspending acceptance of manuscripts for publication until further notice.

 Watch the Submissions and In My Opinion web pages for submission policy updates.